google/youtube-8m/README.md

 ### Training Details

+The binaries `train.py`, `evaluate.py`, and `inference.py` use the flag
+`--train_dir`.
+The `train.py` outputs to `--train_dir` the  TensorFlow graph as well as the model checkpoint, as the model is training.
+It will also output a JSON file, `model_flags.json`, which is used by `evaluate.py` and `inference.py` to setup the model and know what type of data to feed (frame-level VS video-level, as determined by the flags passed to `train.py`).

 You can specify a model by using the `--model` flag.
 For example, you can utilize the `LogisticModel` (the default) by: